direktt/direktt-plugin/guides/developer-guide.md

 | **Public, not Direktt-restricted** | Leave all Direktt options unchecked |

 You can combine these; for example, a page accessible to both admin and “vip” category users.

+### Testing Restricted Pages as a Specific Direktt User

+During development and QA, repeatedly logging in through the Direktt mobile app is not practical.
+Instead, you can simulate a Direktt user in your browser:

+1. Go to **Users > Profile** (or open any WP user’s profile).
+2. In the **Direktt User Properties** section, set:
+  - `Post Id of Test Direktt User` to the desired Direktt user post ID (from Direktt > Direktt Users).
+3. Save the profile.

+While this field is set:

+- Any Direktt-restricted page you open while logged in as that WP user behaves as if it was opened from the Direktt mobile app by the chosen Direktt user.
+- `$direktt_user` is populated accordingly.
+- You can test access to:
+  - Protected pages.
+  - AJAX endpoints.
+  - REST endpoints.

+This is ideal for testing custom digital services and admin tools directly in your browser.